 - Divide the mixture in four; I spread the mixture out evenly in the pan and using my spoon, just slice through like a pie to divide equally.
 Stuff each mushroom with a quarter of the mixture.

 - Bake in the oven for about 35 to 40 minutes.
-Now, top each with about 1 tablespoon of the mozzarella and continue baking for another 10 to 12 minutes, or until the cheese is just beginning to get golden on top.
+Top each mushroom with about 1 tablespoon of the mozzarella and continue baking for another 10 to 12 minutes, or until the cheese is just beginning to get golden on top.

 You are going to love these Vegetable and Quinoa Stuffed Zucchinis!
 Simple and delicious, these can be assembled ahead of time and baked when ready to eat!
 They are vegetarian, gluten-free with vegan options.
 Get a printable recipe here!